Initializing as jQuery Plugins

 The following example demonstrates how to instantiate multiple Buttons with a single jQuery

 selector.
-The jQuery convention for returning the selected DOM element from most methods applies to the widget initialization methods.
+The jQuery convention for returning the selected DOM element from most methods applies to the component initialization methods.
 This allows for chaining jQuery methods.

 <button>Foo</button> | <button>Bar</button>